UWCubeSat/found/README.md

 ## Edge Detection
 After images from a satellite are received, their images are parsed to locate Earth's horizon in the image.
 FOUND will be capable of:
-- [ ] Simple Edge Detection via Simple Thresholding
+- [X] Simple Edge Detection via Space/Ether Identification
 - [ ] Laplacian of Gaussian (LoG) Filtered Edge Detection

 ## Distance Determination
 The edge information is then used to evaluate the relative size of Earth in the image and find the distance of the satellite from Earth using principals of scale.
 FOUND will be capable of:
-- [ ] Distance Determination with a Spherical Earth Assumption
+- [X] Distance Determination with a Spherical Earth Assumption
 - [ ] Distance Determination with an Ellipsoid Earth Assumption

 ## Vector Generation
 The distance information will then be used to form a vector of the satellite relative to Earth's coordinate axes.
 FOUND will be capable of:
-- [ ] Star-Tracker Assisted Vector Generation via LOST
+- [X] Star-Tracker Assisted Vector Generation via LOST
 - [ ] Feature Detection Assisted Vector Generation (to be developed for future mission)

 ## Orbit Determination
 This stage takes multiple vectors of the satellite at different points in the satellite's orbit to project the satellite's future path of travel.
 FOUND will be capable of:
-- [ ] Stable Elliptical Orbit Determination
-- [ ] Preceding Elliptical Orbit Determination

-## Kinematic Profiling
-This stage then takes the projected path of travel and matches it to the speed of the satellite, providing the position and velocity vectors of the satellite at any future time.
-FOUND will be capable of:
-- [ ] Eulerian-based Kinematic Profiling
+- [ ] Runge-Kutta Based Orbital Prediction
-- [ ] Keplerian-based Kinematic Profiling
+- [ ] Lambert's Problem-Based Orbital Prediction